-My wife and me we’re married close to 50 years.
+My wife and me we’re married for close to 50 years.
 I’ve had a bad habit of calling myself a name after doing something dumb.
-This drove her wild, she would threaten to use a Willow switch on me if I didn’t stop it.
-I always seemed to belittle myself for doing something wrong, now in my old age I do things that are even dumber.
-My wife has gone to be with the Lord, her physical presence is no longer here.
+It drove her wild.
+She would threaten to use a Willow switch on me if I didn’t stop it.
+I always seemed to belittle myself for doing something wrong.
+Now in my old age, I do things that are even dumber.
+My wife has gone to be with the Lord.
+Her physical presence is no longer here.
 As I grow older and become more of a klutz, I catch myself swearing at my actions more.
 Everything I put in my hands gets dropped.
-Hearing aid batteries are the worst culprit, they hit the floor multiple times as they are readied for each ear.
-This creates verbal barrages as I swear at my-self, alone here in my humble abode.
+Hearing aid batteries are the worst culprit.
+They hit the floor multiple times as they are made ready for each ear.
+That still creates a verbal barrage as I swear at myself, alone here in my humble abode.
 Why do this just for being disappointed in myself?
 It now brings out an unhappy female spirit stalking about carrying a very stout shillelagh each time I start a tirade.
 The conflicting ties that bind.
 An oxymoron?
-It might get me to quit that bad habit, under these unique circumstances.
+It might get me to quit that bad habit under these unique circumstances.

 Being disappointed in self should not bring out swear words.
 This got to the point I asked myself, “why do people swear?”
 You hear young people swearing a lot, yet they are not disappointed.
 There must be another triggering device.
 I believe human nature leads us to copy what others do.
 Monkey see monkey do too.
 If people your around swear you automatically follow their lead, so you’re accepted as one of them.
 If you’re in a crowd where nobody is swearing, and you still swear you stand out as the different one also.
 If we do enough swearing, it follows us no matter where we go.
 It becomes second nature.